Esther7171/Wazuh/Files/Integration/virus-total/Setup.md

 Just Create an Account and get your api key

 > ## How will it work?
-> We'll integrate VirusTotal API with the Wazuh server and create a Python-based executable for agents to detect and remove malware using VirusTotal data.
+> We'll integrate the VirusTotal API with the Wazuh server.
+For Windows, a Python-based executable will enable agents to detect and remove malware using VirusTotal data.
+For Linux, a bash script will serve the
-> ### Note The free VirusTotal API rate limits requests to four per minute.
-If you have a premium VirusTotal API key, with a high frequency of queries allowed, you can add more rules besides these two.
-You can configure Wazuh to monitor more directories besides `C:\Users\<USER_NAME>\Downloads`.
+> same purpose.
+Note: The free VirusTotal API allows up to four requests per minute.
+With a premium API key, you can increase query frequency and add more rules.
+You can also configure Wazuh to monitor additional directories beyond C:\Users\<USER_NAME>\Downloads.

 First, configure the agent, then the Wazuh server and set rules and decoders